Invariance of immersed Floer cohomology under Lagrangian surgery: Fukaya algebras

-using that the restriction of $\alpha$ to the Lagrangian branches $\R^n, i\R^n$ vanishes.
-On the other hand, on the locus $u \neq 0$ the map $u$ determines a section of $U$ in which the bundle is trivial.
-The integral \eqref{alphint} is the parallel transport in the frame defined by the section $u$:
+denote the curvature two-form of $\alpha_T$.
+One checks easily from, for example, a Taylor series expansion that removal of singularities holds in this case and the map $[u]$ extends to a holomorphic map $ u^{-1}(U) \to \C P^{n-1}$.
+Since $[u]$ is also holomorphic, the pull-back of minus the curvature $- [u]^* \curv(T) \in \Omega^2(u^{-1}(U))$ is a positive two-form.
+On the other hand, on the locus $u \neq 0$ the map $u$ determines a section of $U$ whose normalization $v = u/ \Vert u \Vert$ trivializes $u^* T$.
+The integral \eqref{eq:alphint} is up to a scalar the parallel transport in the frame defined by the section $u$: Let $B_\eps(u^{-1}(0))$ denote a union of $\eps$-balls around the finite set $u^{-1}(0)$, and denote the fractional winding number

+of the phase of the section $u$ along the path $\partial B_\eps(z) \cap S$; note that this integral is well-defined even if $z$ is a boundary point.
+By Stokes' theorem

-where $\deg(u,z) \in \Z_{\ge 0}$ is the multiplicity of the zero $z \in u^{-1}(0)$.
-The tautological bundle $T$ is the inverse of the hyperplane bundle, so $- \curv(T)$ is a positive two-form.
-It follows that the first term on the right hand side of \eqref{rhs} is non-negative.
-Taking $\delta$ to be the minima of constants $r^2 \pi/4$, as $x$ varies over transverse self-intersection points, proves the claim.
+The tautological bundle $T$ has curvature $- \curv(T)$ that is a positive two-form, see for example Demailly \cite[Section 15.B]{de:ca}.
+It follows that the first term on the right-hand side of \eqref{rhs} is non-negative.
+Let $\delta$ be the minimum of constants $r^2 \pi/2$, as $x$ varies over transverse self-intersection points.
+The angle change at any self-intersection point is a multiple of $\pi/2$, which proves the claim.